 - time with family and friends

-If shopping doesn’t make your list, a smart plan can ensure that you spend your time relaxing instead of poring over sales fliers and sales websites.
+If shopping doesn’t make your list, a smart plan can ensure you spend your time relaxing instead of hunting for sales.
 You can never start Christmas shopping too early!
-The more you do ahead of time, the less you stress about during December.
+The more you do ahead of time, the less stress you’ll have in December.